octopus-network/octopus-appchain-anchor/README.md

 }
 ```

-* `NEP-141 token`: A token which is lived in NEAR protocol.
+* `NEAR fungible token`: A token which is lived in NEAR protocol.
 It should be a NEP-141 compatible contract.
 This contract can bridge the token to the corresponding appchain.
 It is defined as:

 ```rust
 pub enum BridgingState {